jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

            self.assertEqual(dictionaries.a_dict(), {'key': 'value'})
            self.assertEqual(dictionaries.a_dict(), dict(key='value'))
     the terminal displays passing tests, which means ``dict(key='value')`` and ``{'key': 'value'}`` produce the same results
-* we can add another test to confirm this assumption even though it repeats the two tests above
+* I can add another test to confirm this assumption even though it repeats the two tests above
   .. code-block:: python

        def test_creating_dictionaries_with_strings_as_keys(self):